Nets vs. Pistons Player Props Betting Odds

 |3PM

-- Spencer Dinwiddie's 14.4-point scoring average is 0.1 less than Saturday's over/under.
+- Spencer Dinwiddie is averaging 14.4 points per game this season, 0.1 fewer than his points prop on Tuesday.

-- He has grabbed four rebounds per game, 0.5 higher than his prop bet on Saturday.
+- He averages 0.5 more rebounds than his prop bet Tuesday of 3.5.

 Get tickets for any NBA game this season at Ticketmaster!